MichaelBell/tinyQV/README.md

 ## QSPI memory interface

 Use flash in continuous read mode.
 Writes to flash not supported.
-On boot will enter continuous read mode once when reading the instruction at address 0.
+TinyQV expects the flash to be in continuous read mode when the core is started.
 Bizarrely the datasheet doesn't seem to specify how to use continuous read mode - you have to look at W25Q80 instead, but this part is used with RP2040 and works (and it does mention continuous read in the overview), so I assume this is just a weird oversight.
 The magic value for bits M7-M0 is 0xA0.

 In continuous read mode a QSPI read can be initiated with a 12 cycle preamble (6 cycles for the 24-bit address, 2 cycles for the mode, 4 dummy cycles).

 Use the PSRAM in QPI mode.
-Enter quad mode on each RAM immediately after reset (this should be safely ignored if they are already in quad mode).
+TinyQV expects the PSRAM to be in QPI mode when the core is started.
 Writes have no delay cycles so 8 cycles + data (16 cycles total for a 32-bit write).
 Use Fast Read (0Bh) for reads, (note 66MHz limit).
 Gives 12 cycles preamble for read, 20 cycles total for a 32-bit read.